SylvanFranklin/nonsense/README.md

 # Contribution

 PR's and issues / bug reports are welcome!

-> [!DANGER]
-> There are still quite a few gramatical mistakes floating around.
+There are still quite a few gramatical mistakes floating around that would be great to fix.

 Leave a *star*, share with friends, help get me hired one day! 🙏